Your order will be placed into a queue of other buyers or sellers, and order processing times might be affected by things such as:

 if the investment is in a trading halt

-Investments that aren’t traded frequently can remain pending, or unfilled, for an unknowable amount of time.
+Investments that aren’t traded frequently can remain pending, or unfilled, for an unknown amount of time.

 Limit order processing times

-If you place a buy or sell limit order for New Zealand or US investments, these may wait on-market for up to 30 trading days for the limit price to be reached.
-If the limit price isn’t met within 30 trading days, the limit order is cancelled.
+Buy or sell limit orders for Australian, New Zealand, or US investments will wait on-market for up to 30 calendar days for the limit price to be reached.
+If the limit price isn’t met within 30 calendar days, the limit order is cancelled.

 For cancelled buy limit orders, the money is returned to your Sharesies Wallet.